San Diego Conquistadors: San Diego Sails

-Bloom sold the franchise during the summer of 1975 to Frank Goldberg, a former co-owner of the successful Denver Nuggets franchise.
+Bloom sold the franchise during the summer of 1975 to Frank Goldberg and his partner Bud Fischer, who had been involved with co-ownership of the successful Denver Nuggets franchise.
 Goldberg started anew, renaming the team the San Diego Sails and hiring former University of Minnesota coach Bill Musselman.
-With a completely different roster, color scheme, set of uniforms and just about everything else, the re-branded Sails sought to repeat Denver's turnaround a season earlier from mediocrity to championship contender.
+They hired Iry Kaze as general manager.
+With a completely different roster, color scheme, set of uniforms, and just about everything else, the re-branded Sails sought to repeat Denver's turnaround a season earlier from mediocrity to championship contender.

-But the Sails attracted just 3,060 fans to their home opener on October 24, 1975 – a loss to the Nuggets – and fan attendance rapidly dwindled further as the team limped to a 3-8 start; only 1,670 showed up for San Diego's third (and ultimately last) home game, against the San Antonio Spurs.
+But the Sails attracted just 3,060 fans to their home opener on October 24, 1975 – a loss to the Nuggets – and fan attendance rapidly dwindled further as the team limped to a 3–8 start; only 1,670 showed up for San Diego's third (and ultimately last) home game, against the San Antonio Spurs.
 Goldberg soon learned San Diego was to be shut out of the pending ABA–NBA merger, reportedly due to the insistence of Lakers owner Jack Kent Cooke, who refused to share his Southern California fan base with a team to the south.

 With the team lacking fan support or a long-term future, Goldberg folded the franchise on November 12.
-The ABA, which planned to start the season with ten teams only to have the Baltimore Claws fold after three exhibition games, saw its number drop to eight with the Sails' failure; on December 2, the Utah Stars also disbanded, cutting the league to seven teams and forcing the ABA to shrink its two-division setup to just one.
+The ABA, which planned to start the season with ten teams before having the Baltimore Claws fold operations after three exhibition games, saw its number drop to eight with the Sails' failure; on December 2, the Utah Stars also disbanded following failed merger talks with the Spirits of St. Louis, cutting the league to seven teams and forcing the ABA to shrink its original two-division setup to just one division where the five best teams would eventually meet up in the 1976 ABA playoffs by the conclusion of the regular season.

+Musselman was surprised by the move while Kaze later sued the owners for owed money.